 I’m sure you have already caught on that Alinga Farms is economically viable.
 Take my word for it, it is.
 In the interest of Alinga Farms’ land tenure security I beg your pardon for I will not give you the specific numbers of our economic viability.
 No need to over excite my landlord.

-Culturally, as a female member of our family – a powerful one at that, who is continuing the legacy of the matriarch Alinga – I am allowed access to customary land, as long as the leader of our family, my father, allows it.
+Culturally, as a female member of our family – a powerful one at that, who is continuing the legacy of the matriarch Alinga – I am allowed access to customary land, as long as the leader of our family, my father, gives access to it.

 Yes, some might think it a huge risk to invest on land for which you do not have clear ownership.
 It is indeed a huge risk.
 I am comforted, however, that as long as my father is still alive, I am safe; I am his daughter and am culturally his mother, after all.
-I am also hopeful, that because of Alinga Farms’ significant social impact, the heir to my father’s land will continue to allow me access to the land.
+I am also hopeful, that because of Alinga Farms’ significant social impact, the heir to my father’s land will continue to respect my access to the land – the use-rights that my father has given to me, in accordance with Iteso customary tenure.

 It is important that I share that the idea for Alinga Farms came to me as a challenge.
 I am a fellow of the Africa Leadership Initiative East Africa through which I am a member of the Aspen Global Leadership Network.
 It is within this fellowship that I was challenged by my fellows to come up with a project for the benefit of others, less fortunate.
 I thus set up Alinga Farms with social impact in mind.